 Two faults, Comal Springs and Hueco Springs, completely, or almost completely, offset the Edwards aquifer along much of their respective traces across Comal County.
 Porous and permeable Edwards aquifer limestone is juxtaposed against impermeable upper confining units in these areas.
 These faults completely, or almost completely, offset the Edwards aquifer and are thought to be barriers or partial barriers to groundwater flow where the beds are juxtaposed.

 In Comal County, the Edwards aquifer is probably most vulnerable to surface contamination in the rapidly urbanizing areas on the Edwards aquifer outcrop.
 Possible contamination can result from spills, leakage of hazardous materials, or runoff onto the intensely faulted and fractured, karstic limestone outcrops characteristic of the recharge zone.

 The Edwards Aquifer provides drinking water for over 1.7 million people in Central Texas.
 San Antonio pumps aquifer water from the Southern segment of the Edwards Aquifer.
 Over 50,000 people in the Austin area rely on the Barton Springs segment of the Edwards Aquifer.
-Barton Springs and Barton Creek also contribute water to the City of Austin’s municipal supply.
+Barton Springs and Barton Creek also contribute water to the City of Austin’s

 Growing population along the Edwards Aquifer watershed is putting pressure on ground water supplies.
 Over-pumping of the Edwards and Trinity aquifers threatens to reduce and potentially dry up springs and rivers, jeopardizing the existence of rare species and the health of local and coastal economies – and of our drinking water.